catherinetkl/Programming-knowledgehut/programming-basics/linux_commands.md

 #### 3 types of user accounts
 i.
 Root account (most powerful, highest authority, can perform any operation e.g. change pw, kill processes, navigate to any directories on filesystem) \
 ii.
 System account (used by processes or programs on host e.g mail administration, run simple Apache server)\
 iii.
-User accounts (real users like you and I, team members, accounts created to retrieve some files on the host, can modify to give them correct configuration)
+User accounts (real users like you and I, team members, to have private workspace, some accounts are

+created to retrieve some files on the host, can modify to give them correct configuration)

 ### User Account Identifiers
 <div style="width:1399px; height:661px; background-color: #FFFFFF">